 In Australian sun, expect outdoor sticker lifespan to be 30-50% shorter than manufacturer claims.
 Durability ratings are typically based on less intense UV conditions.
 Budget for replacement every 2-4 years for outdoor applications.

-Problem 4: Adhesive Residue
+Adhesive Residue Causes

-Prevention
+Adhesive Residue Prevention

-• Remove stickers before years of aging
+• Remove stickers before multi-year adhesive migration occurs

 Method 1 - Rubbing alcohol: Apply to residue, wait 2-3 minutes, rub gently with microfibre cloth.
 Safe for most surfaces.